malvern/spring-boot-mysql-stored-procedure/ReadMe.md

                        BEGIN
                            SELECT * FROM kyc_database.customer WHERE customer.age=age;
                        END
+ *Tech Hint*
+ ***IN - The parameter value is passed in from the caller to the procedure.The procedure can assign a different value to the parameter, but this change is not visible to the caller.***

- #### 2.3 OUT
+ #### 2.3 Returning Data (OUT)
  Considering a scenario were we need to return `sum` of all the promotional points from the given dataset.

  Since the result is an `output` we can explicitly indicate this within our stored Procedure as well as datatype as shown below